kangli914/pycharm/module_virtual-envs/README.md

 ```

 ## Note
-* ** You should never put project files in virtual enviroment.
-Vitual enviroment is only meant to sepearte out the packages, dependencies and verions you are going to use from projects to projects. ***
+* You should never put project files in virtual enviroment.
+Vitual enviroment is only meant to sepearte out the packages, dependencies and verions you are going to use from projects to projects

 ## Reference